qorix-group/process_description/process/process_areas/architecture_design/architecture_concept.rst

    * *Dependent Failure Analysis*

      * the interaction of the components with each other

    * *Qualitative safety analysis*

      * decomposition of the architectural element under analysis
      * interfaces within the architectural element under analysis (including their AoUs)
      * usage of the components (interface of the component under analysis itself)
      * allocate safety requirements to architectural elements

 #. **Security Analysis**

-   * TBD
+   * The architecture created to fulfill the requirements does not introduce possible vulnerabilities

 #. **Safety Planning**

    * Decomposition into modules and components for the safety planning

-#. **Security Planing**
+#. **Security Planning**

-   * TBD
+   * The architecture serves as the foundational framework for cybersecurity planning by enabling systematic asset identification, threat analysis, attack path modeling, and the structured derivation of cybersecurity goals and requirements

 #. **Platform SW Development**